abderhasan/fuzzedge/README.md

 # FuzzEdge
-FuzzEdge is an edge detection algorithm which was used in our papers:
+FuzzEdge is an edge detection algorithm that was used in our papers:

 [A Deep Learning Based Approach to Skin Lesion Border Extraction With a Novel Edge Detector in Dermoscopy Images](https://ieeexplore.ieee.org/document/8852134) (IEEE IJCNN, 2019)